This homey dessert has the essential, but often elusive, quality necessary in a fruit crisp: a satisfyingly crunchy crisp topping!

 - ¼ cup coconut oil or canola oil

 - ¼ cup butter, softened.
-Substitute canola or coconut oil, if vegan.
+Choose canola or coconut oil, if vegan.

 - Before beginning prep, wash hands thoroughly for 20 seconds.
 Lather, rinse, and dry.

 - Wash apples.
 Using a paring knife, cut them in half and remove the core.
 Place them flat side down on a cutting board, and reach for a large knife.
-Cut into slices or chop into rough cubes.I don't remove the skins because they contain so much nutrition.
-Plus, they're often super sweet.(Or, use an apple slicer.)
+Cut into slices or chop into rough cubes.(I don't remove the skins because they contain so much nutrition.
+Plus, they're often super sweet.)You can also use a coring tool for this chore.

-- Place your prepped apples in a bowl and toss with maple syrup, lemon juice, ½ teaspoon of cinnamon, and ⅛ teaspoon of nutmeg.
+- Place your prepped apples in a large bowl, and toss with maple syrup, lemon juice, ½ teaspoon of cinnamon, and nutmeg.
 Add cornstarch, if using, and stir to coat.

-- Pour apples into a square baking dish coated with baking spray.
+- Pour apples into a square baking dish coated with baking spray or greased with butter.

 - Wipe out the bowl used to prep the apples.
 Combine the granola, brown sugar, flour, remaining cinnamon, and allspice.
-Stir well.
+Mix thoroughly.

-- Combine the coconut oil and softened butter with the dry ingredients and mix thoroughly.
+- Combine the coconut oil and softened butter with the dry ingredients and blend well.

-- Spoon or ladle topping onto apples and spread evenly.
-Place on a foil-lined baking sheet in the oven (to catch any bubbly juices) and bake for about 45 minutes.
+- Spoon or ladle topping over apples and spread evenly.
+Place on a foil-lined baking sheet (to catch any bubbly juices) in the oven, and bake for about 45 minutes.
 Check at 30 minutes to see if the apples are soft and make sure the topping is not getting too brown.

-- When the topping is golden brown and the apples are soft with bubby juices, remove from oven and let cool for a few minutes.
+- When the topping is lightly golden and the apples are soft with bubby juices, remove from oven and let cool for a few minutes.

 Nutrition